LarsChrWiik/Basic-HTML-and-CSS/Node.js/README.md

-# ES6 in Node, V8, Babel
+# V8 and ES6
+**V8** is the Javascript engine that is run in Node.
+V8 runs on Windows 7+, macOS 10.12+, some versions of Linux can run standalone or be into any C++ application.

 About **99%** of ES6 syntax is now supported in the lastest version of Node.
 Each ES6 feature is in a certain state: **shipped**, **staged**, or **in progress**.